jigglycrumb/gameshell-setup/README.md

 All these steps are optional and have to be confirmed, so re-running the script and choosing different options is possible

-## Contents

-`icons` contains different icons for consoles/games, all collected from the clockworkpi forums.
-None are made by me and credit goes to the respective creators - I've put them here for two reasons:

-1. Have them all in one place
-2. Being able to download them directly from the Gameshell without having to use a second system and SCP

-`retroarch` contains automation for the [tutorial of @fr500](https://forum.clockworkpi.com/t/retroarch-megathread/716)

-- `retroarch.cfg`, with audio, video, input & folder setup
-- `setup.sh` a bash script to automate the retroarch build and setup

-`system` contains

-- `.bash_aliases` a couple of aliases to ease ssh use
-- `resize_root.sh` a bash script that will resize the root filesystem to fill the entire SD card

 ## Usage

 1. SSH into your Gameshell